organizer-network/organizer.network/README.md

 # Run the server

-Just go into the project folder and load up the server with `npm run`.
+Just go into the project folder and start the server.

 ```
 $ npm run start
 ```

-Load it up in a browser!
+Then load it up in a browser!
 By default it can be reached from `https://localhost:5000/`.
 If you used a self-signed SSL certificate you will need to click through a security warning.

 ## Database tasks